Thlamz/MAVSIMNET/mavsimnet-docs/docs/index.md

 The mobility modules available in this framework are instances of INET mobility modules.
 If you do not know what those are or how to use them you can check [INET's documentation](https://inet.omnetpp.org/docs/users-guide/index.html).
 There you will learn how to set up a simulation environment, populate it with nodes and [set them up with mobility modules](https://inet.omnetpp.org/docs/users-guide/index.html).
 After your simulation is set up there is only a couple things you need to worry about.

+A very important thing to take note of is that your simulation has to use INET's Real Time Scheduler.
+This guarantees that the SITL instances and OMNET++ are syncronized.
+You can set this up in your .ini file with this line:

+> scheduler-class = "inet::RealTimeScheduler"

+> **WARNING:** If you are on windows and using INET version 4.2.5 or lower INET will not compile if you use inet::RealTimeScheduler with the Clang compiler.
+You will need to compile OMNeT++ with gcc.
+To do this change the value of the `PREFER_CLANG` parameter to "no".
+In the *configure.user* change the line to `PREFER_CLANG=no`.
+After doing this run these commands in mingw:

+    make clean
+    ./configure
+    make

 Using the available mobility modules is as simple as setting your node's mobility module.
 You can do this with the following command, using the RandomWaypointMobility module as an example:

 > \*.client[\*].mobility.typename = "MAVLinkRandomWaypointMobility"